stuartpb/my-adventofcode/README.md

 [Advent of Code]: https://adventofcode.com/

-The Lua scripts are written for Lua 5.3, and take the input on stdin.
+The Lua scripts are written for Lua 5.3, and generally take the input on stdin (per-day README files will note exceptions).

 All input is expected to end with a newline at end of file, though all scripts should still work when that's not the case.